+There are many instances, however, when you choose between doing something yourself or calling in the expertise of someone else.
 You can file your own divorce, or seek advice from a lawyer.
-You can prepare a meal, or go to a restaurant.
+You can cook, or go to a restaurant.
 You can organize your own business finances, or find an accountant.
 You can pray alone, or listen to a pastor’s sermon.

-He or she isn’t there to tell you what to do, take over your life, or solve your problems for you.
+Therapists may have experience with mental and emotional pain and have ideas about what you can do about it.
+But they aren’t there to tell you what to do, take over your life, or solve your problems for you.

 Far from it.

-They didn’t break.
+These guys didn’t break.
 They got stronger.

-They’ve chosen to stop passing down the myth that anyone has to hide their pain.
+And they chose to stop passing down the myth that anyone has to hide their pain.

 You can now listen to Dr. Margaret as she talks about depression and many other topics on her new podcast, SelfWork with Dr. Margaret Rutherford.
 Click here!

-You can also subscribe to her website, and join the over 3000 readers who enjoy receiving her weekly posts via email!
-Simply sign up in the gray box on the right!
+You can also subscribe to her website, and join the over 4000 readers who enjoy receiving her weekly posts via email!
 For joining, you’ll receive a free copy of her ebook, “Seven Commandments of Good Therapy,” a guide to evaluating a therapist.